Pulling for women

-The annual spring Women’s Career Achievement Dinner, sponsored by the Women’s Center, RIT Leadership Institute, and the Alumni Relations Office, honors invited alumnae from RIT’s eight colleges and women students at RIT.
+The annual spring Women’s Career Achievement Dinner, sponsored by the Women’s Center, RIT Leadership Institute, and the Office of Alumni Relations, honors invited alumnae from RIT’s eight colleges and women students at RIT.

 “RIT is really recognizing that we want more women here,” says Donna Rubin, director of the Women’s Center.
 “It’s wonderful to see the response.”

-The Women’s Center opened in 1999, but dating to the mid-1980s or earlier, there were women faculty and staff who got together to network and advocate on behalf of women.
+The Women’s Center opened in 1999, but dating to the mid-1980s or earlier, there were women faculty and staff who got together to advocate on behalf of women.

 “The culture was waking up,” says Rubin.
-“Women’s studies programs began popping up on college campuses in the 1970s in response to the women’s movement.
+“Women’s Centers began popping up on college campuses in the 1970s in response to the women’s movement.
 At RIT, with the high percentage of men, it took a little longer.”